Copyright© Ute Grabowsky/photothek.net

 Mali A landlocked West African country in crisis

 After two military coups (in August 2020 and May 2021) and since the European Union and the Economic Community of West African States (ECOWAS) imposed sanctions in late 2021, the country has been in a period of political transition under interim president Assimi Goïta.

 Together with other international partners and organisations, for example France, the African Union (AU) and the Economic Community of West African States, the German government has been calling on Mali to restore constitutional order as quickly as possible.

 The German military is part of the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) and of the European Union Training Mission in Mali (EUTM), which is being phased out.
 The German government has proposed to extend its support for MINUSMA by a final year in May 2023 before phasing out its mandate in a structured way after ten years.
-In total, some 1,100 German troops are currently stationed in Mali.
+In total, some 1,400 German troops are currently stationed in Mali.

 Fragile security situation